Alonsomelendrez1222/Intelligent-Circulation-Collapse-Dynamics/docs/OUTLINE.md

 ## 6. PDE Model for Continuous-Flow Instability

 The second technical section should introduce continuous traffic flow using a conservation-law model such as the Lighthill-Whitham-Richards framework.
-This section can still use a fluid analogy, but the analogy should be tied to traffic density waves instead of directly claiming that traffic behaves exactly like a liquid jet.

 **Stable regime:** Small perturbations decay, and density returns toward equilibrium.